folio-org/mod-authtoken/README.md

 mod-authtoken supports a number of command line options as system properties, set by passing `-D<property.name>=<value>` to the jar when loading.

 * `jwt.signing.key` - A passphrase to use as a signing key.
-Setting this property for all instances of the module allows mod-authtoken to be clustered
+If not set a random key is generated on each module restart invalidating all previously issued tokens.
+For clustering all instances of mod-authtoken must be configured to use the same key.
 * `perm.lookup.timeout` - Timeout for lookups to mod-permissions in seconds.
 Defaults to 10.
 * `user.cache.seconds` - Time to cache user permissions in seconds.
 Defaults to 60.
 * `user.cache.purge.seconds` - Time before a user is purged from the permissions cache in seconds.
 Defaults to 43200 (12 hours).